-When To Stop Swaddling Your Baby?
+When Do I Stop Swaddling My Baby?

 Stop Swaddling If Your Baby’s Overheating:

 Swaddling is great because it keeps your newborn warm, but sometimes your baby gets a bit too warm.
 That said, even if your baby isn’t rolling over, unswaddle if you see your baby’s overheating.
 Signs your baby is overheating can include the following: